kryptoish/nanopulseOS/README.md

 - **Retro Games**: Access the "Games" menu to play or modify classic games like Space Invaders.
 You can also create new retro games with simple scripting commands.

-- **Custom IDE**: The built-in IDE is minimalist but powerful enough to write, test, and run small programs in a custom, brainfuck-inspired language.
+- **Custom IDE**: The built-in IDE is minimalist but powerful enough to write, test, and run small programs in a custom, esoteric language.
 Open the IDE from the main menu and start coding!

 - **Programming**: Use the custom language interpreter to run programs written in a simple, low-level syntax. **Note**: The language is intentionally a joke and not meant to be used for serious programming.
 It's a fun, minimalist tool to experiment with coding, but it lacks the features and capabilities of a full-fledged programming language.